yaahc/color-anyhow/README.md

 ### Improving perf on debug builds

-In debug mode `color-eyre` behaves noticably worse than `eyre`.
-This is caused by the fact that `eyre` uses `std::backtrace::Backtrace` instead of `backtrace::Backtrace`.
+In debug mode `color-anyhow` behaves noticably worse than `anyhow`.
+This is caused by the fact that `anyhow` uses `std::backtrace::Backtrace` instead of `backtrace::Backtrace`.
 The std version of backtrace is precompiled with optimizations, this means that whether or not you're in debug mode doesn't matter much for how expensive backtrace capture is, it will always be in the